openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Related discussion: [1](https://github.com/openshift/enhancements/pull/1234#discussion_r968935259)

 ---
-**Q**: Should we invest in preparing workflows that will perform UPI with the "None"/"External" platform types installation on the AWS or GCP, or existing vSphere-based workflows would be enough?
+**Q**: Should we invest in preparing CI workflows that will perform UPI with the "None"/"External" platform types installation on the AWS or GCP, or existing vSphere-based workflows would be enough?

 **A**: Adding a job on one additional cloud platform to ensure that the "External" platform type works as intended looks reasonable now,